 After realizing the supreme Way,

-And speaks the Dharma for the four-fold host.
+And speak the Dharma for the four-fold host.

 Throughout thousands of myriads of millions of eons,